 Please note: the page-turning version of the booklet features pop-up advertisements on screen; these can be removed by clicking the X at the top right of the advertisement.
 This is version two of the booklet.

-Alternatively, for a pdf version of Walking With God, click here.
+For a pdf version of Walking With God, click here.
 This is version two of the booklet.